-Aged care providers should be required to report staff-to-patients ratios for their facilities each quarter, a committee investigating the move has told parliament.
+Aged care providers should be required to report staff-to-patient ratios for their facilities each quarter, a committee investigating the move has told parliament.

 In a new report, the Standing Committee on Health, Aged Care and Sport recommended the passage of Federal Member for Mayo Rebekha Sharkie’s Private Member’s Bill, saying it may only be a minor step, but it is a first step.